Learning low-rank latent mesoscale structures in networks: Methods

 \subsection{Data availability}

-The datasets generated during the current study are available in the repository \url{https://github.com/HanbaekLyu/NDL_paper}.
-For datasets of real-world networks analysed during the current study, see the `Data sets' section in our Methods.
+The data sets that we generated in the present study are available in the repository \url{https://github.com/HanbaekLyu/NDL_paper}.
+In the `Data sets' subsection of the `Methods' section, we give references for the real-world networks that we examine.